-On a mountainside some ways off, Jigo watches the Night Walker from a hideaway, dressed in a bear skin.
+On a mountainside some way off, Jigo watches the Night Walker from a hideaway, dressed in a bear skin.
 He points it out to his fellow hunters and explains that is the reason they're out there, despite their superstitious fears.
-Jigo shows them the notice from the Emperor giving them permission to hunt the Forest Spirit before watching as the Spirit resumes its deer-like form.
+Jigo shows them the notice from the Emperor giving them permission to hunt the Forest Spirit.
+They watch as the Spirit resumes its deer-like form.
 On the island, the Forest Spirit walks over to look upon Ashitaka.
 It accepts the sapling as an offering and breathes on it, causing it to wither and die.

 Ashitaka wakes from a dream-like vision where he is under water as the Forest Spirit touches his wound, stopping the bleeding.
 He touches his side to find the bullet wound is gone, though Nago's curse remains on his arm and has even spread to his hand.
 San returns to him and tells him that she knows all about him and his village, thanks to Yakul, and agrees to help him since the Forest Spirit spared his life.
 She offers Ashitaka meat jerky, but he's too weak to chew it.
 San chews for him and passes the food from her mouth to his.
 The act brings tears to Ashitaka's eyes.

-A battle rages near Tatara; Lady Eboshi and her men fight Lord Asano and his samurai who wish to control the ore-rich lands.
+A battle rages near Tatara; Lady Eboshi and her men are fighting Lord Asano and his samurai, who wish to control the ore-rich lands.
 However, Asano's men are decimated by Eboshi's gunfire.
-As Eboshi returns to Tatara, she meets Jigo who accompanies her into the fort.
+As Eboshi returns to Tatara, she meets Jigo, who accompanies her into the fort.
 Lady Eboshi tells Jigo that Lord Asano has offered to back off if she gives him half her iron but, as a messenger arrives at the gates, she shuts the door and leaves her women to taunt the horseman.

 "You want some of our iron?
 Here you go!"
 They shoot at the messenger, who flees.

-Jigo laughs at the women's bravado before introducing the note sent from the Mikado (the Emperor) himself requesting the head of the Forest Spirit for a large sum.
-The Emperor believes that the head will give him immortal life and Jigo is keen to collect the reward with Eboshi's help.
+Jigo laughs at the women's bravado before introducing the note sent from the Mikado (the emperor) himself requesting the head of the Forest Spirit for a large sum.
+The emperor believes that the head will give him immortal life and Jigo is keen to collect the reward with Eboshi's help.
 If she refuses he alludes to the fact that his small army of rifleman could be put to better use alongside Asano's forces.
-Lady Eboshi shows the Mikado's letter to her women who have no idea who the Emperor is, solidifying the fact that out here the Mikado has no true power; it lies in the strength of her people.
+Lady Eboshi shows the Mikado's letter to her women who have no idea who the emperor is, demonstrating that out here the Mikado has no true power; it lies in the strength of her people.
 She tells Jigo she will help him hunt the Forest Spirit and tells him that it will be done her way, with no loss of human life, and requests that he remove his riflemen from their hiding place in the hills.
 Jigo laughs at her cunning.